alchemyplatform/aa-sdk/site/smart-accounts/modular-account/multisig-plugin/usage-guide.md

 ### Getting the next signatures

-The next step is to collect the next k-2 signatures (excluding the first and the last signature).
-This is done with the `signMultisigUserOperation` method.
+We collect the next k-2 signatures (excluding the first and the last signature) with the `signMultisigUserOperation` method.

 ```ts
 import { createMultisigAccountAlchemyClient } from "@alchemy/aa-alchemy";